-Program Director's Welcome.
+Program Director's Welcome

 Thank you for your interest in the Emergency Medicine Residency at St. Luke's-Roosevelt Hospital Center in New York City.

 The EM residency at SLR is a program where the faculty and residents care deeply about their patients as well as their education.
 Here you will find the full spectrum of disease and acuity as well as trauma resulting in a wide range of clinical learning opportunities.
 We have one of the most diverse patient populations in the world.
 The weekly educational conference is interactive, exciting, evidence-based and rigorous.
 Our graduates are prepared to surpass the demands of any practice environment and equipped to excel both clinically and academically.
 Our philosophy centers on a balanced and healthy approach to training which emphasizes resident well-being.
 Our residents and faculty are unusually happy, energetic and engaged.
 Training at SLR provides all this as well as the opportunity to live in one of the most exciting cities in the world.
-St. Luke's/Roosevelt is an academic affiliate and teaching hospital of Mount Sinai Hospital.
+St. Luke's/Roosevelt is an academic affiliate and teaching hospital of Columbia University College of Physicians and Surgeons.
 The EM residency at SLR is an ACGME fully accredited PGY 1-2-3 program with 42 EM residents and 40 full time faculty, located on two campuses on the Upper West Side of Manhattan.
 We serve patients from Greenwich Village and Midtown, the Theater District, Morningside Heights and Harlem.
 The two campuses are 3 miles apart and our residents spend their time equally at both sites.

 St. Luke's and Roosevelt Hospitals have been steadily caring for patients, serving the community, fostering medical research and innovation, and training new doctors in nearly every specialty since they first opened their doors in 1858 and 1871 respectively.
-Excellent, patient-centered medical care provided with compassion and respect, regardless of ability to pay, have always been central to the mission and remains so today.
+Excellent, patient-centered medical care provided with compassion and respect, regardless of ability to pay, have always been central to the mission and remain so today.

 Roosevelt recently finished a major renovation resulting in a state of the art ED.
-The well thought-out, spacious design facilitates our care of patients and includes a 3 bed fully equipped resuscitation room, separate gyn suite, radiology suite with CT scanner, fast track area, multiple viewing stations for review of imaging studies, fully computerized patient tracking and order system (EMSTAT), pneumatic tube system for labs, negative pressure rooms, language-line and American Sign Language interpreter service in every patient room, and plenty of well lit physician work areas.
+The well thought-out spacious design facilitates our care of patients and includes a 3 bed fully equipped resuscitation room, separate gyn suite, radiology suite with CT scanner, fast track area, multiple viewing stations for review of imaging studies, fully computerized patient tracking and order system (EMSTAT), pneumatic tube system for labs, negative pressure rooms, Language-line and American Sign Language interpreter service in every patient room, and plenty of well lit physician work areas.

-The ED is virtually paperless with fully computerized ordering and charting systems to retrieve the previous medical records and studies in seconds.
+The ED is virtually paperless with fully computerized ordering and charting and systems to retrieve the previous medical records and studies in seconds.
 We work with outstanding, professional and well-trained nursing staff.
 We have a dedicated and energetic support staff including our techs, social workers, sexual assault forensic examiners, and security.
 The ED has its own pre-hospital care division and our paramedics and EMT's are part of our team.
 Both sites have separate psychiatric emergency departments and the St. Luke's site has a separate Pediatric ED.